fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     “O children of Adam, let not Satan tempt you as he removed your parents from Paradise, stripping them of their clothing to show them their private parts.
 Indeed, he sees you, he and his tribe, from where you do not see them.
 Indeed, We have made the devils allies to those who do not believe”.

-The above verse clearly states that jinn have the power to see humans and to take possessions on the humans.
+The above verse states that jinn have the power to see humans and to take possessions on the humans.
 The only way to keep ourselves safe from the evil beings is to pray five times, to walk on the path which Allah and His messenger (P.B.U.H) has shown us, and to follow the teaching of Quran, Sunnah, and Hadith.

-There is a special type of jinns - shayatin (devils).
-According to most sources, After Satan disobeyed Allah and vowed to lead humans astray, some jinns followed Satan, and they became shayatin, whose job is to lead people astray. and when a person is born, a shayatin is assigned to follow this person every day and whisper bad thoughts.

 The Messenger of Allah (blessings and peace of Allah be upon him) said: “Allah, may He be blessed and exalted, says: ‘I created all of My slaves as hunafa’ (sing. haneef, i.e., believing in monotheism), but the devils diverted them from their belief.’”
 End quote from Ta’weel Mukhtalaf al-Hadith.

 ### Suleyman (Solomon) Had Power Over Jinn

-In the story of Solomon jinn appear as nature spirits comparable to Talmudic shedim.
+In the story of Solomon jinns appear as nature spirits comparable to Talmudic shedim.
 Solomon was gifted by God to talk to animals and spirits.
-God granted him authority over the rebellious jinn and devils forcing them to build the First Temple.
+God granted him authority over the rebellious jinn and devils forcing them to build the First Temple in Jerusalem.

+In addition, the Qur’an also mentions Ifrit in sura al-Naml (The Ant) verse 39.
+Ifrit who brought Suleiman smo's throne.

+The Qur'an relates that Solomon died while he was leaning on his staff.
+As he remained upright, propped on his staff, the jinn thought he was still alive and supervising them, so they continued to work.
+They realized the truth only when Allah sent a creature to crawl out of the ground and gnaw at Solomon's staff until his body collapsed.
+The Qurʾan then comments that if they had known the unseen, they would not have stayed in the humiliating torment of being enslaved.

+    "Then, when We decreed (Solomon's) death, nothing showed them his death except a little worm of the earth, which kept (slowly) gnawing away at his staff: so when he fell down, the jinn saw plainly that if they had known the unseen, they would not have tarried in the humiliating penalty (of their task)."
+    Qur'an 34:14

 ### Jinn and Magic

 In other instances, the Quran tells about Pagan Arabs, calling jinn for help, instead of God.
 The Quran reduced the status of jinn from that of tutelary deities to that of minor spirits, usually paralleling humans.

     And they followed [instead] what the devils had recited during the reign of Solomon.
 It was not Solomon who disbelieved, but the devils disbelieved, teaching people magic and that which was revealed to the two angels at Babylon, Harut and Marut.
 But the two angels do not teach anyone unless they say, "We are a trial, so do not disbelieve [by practicing magic]."

     And [yet] they learn from them that by which they cause separation between a man and his wife.
 But they do not harm anyone through it except by permission of Allah.
 And the people learn what harms them and does not benefit them.
 But the Children of Israel certainly knew that whoever purchased the magic would not have in the Hereafter any share.
 And wretched is that for which they sold themselves, if they only knew.
     Quran, Surah Al-Baqara 2:102

+### Jinns flying to heavens

-the Jinn were allowed to enter heavens to listen to angels.
+Before the revelation of the Quran, the Jinn were allowed to enter heavens to listen to angels.
 This was the way they could tell what's is decreed in some acpects of this dunya.
 After the first surah of the Quran came to the prophet Muhammad (pbuh), some obstacle appeared between jinn and heavens so they could not tresspass it no more.

     "And we have sought [to reach] the heaven but found it filled with powerful guards and burning flames."
     Quran, Surah Al-Jinn 72:8